We root ourselves in radical care

 -

-I grew up in a single-family home.
-My mother and my grandmother taught me to be honest, that I am not better than anyone and if someone is in need or being treated unfairly, we can and we must do something about this.
-Treating others as you would want to be treated is foundational and rooted in why I do this work.
+Maydeé grew up in a single-family home.
+Her mother and grandmother taught her to be honest, that she is not better than anyone and if someone is in need or being treated unfairly, we can and we must do something about this.
+Treating others as you would want to be treated is foundational and rooted in why she does this work.

 -